tedneward/Azgaarnoth/Creatures/Dog.md

 ## Death Dog
 ![](Dog-Death.png)

 A death dog is an ugly two-headed hound that roams plains, deserts, and the Underdark.
-Hate burns in a death dog’s heart, and a taste for humanoid flesh drives it to attack travelers and explorers.
-Death dog saliva carries a foul disease that causes a victim’s flesh to slowly rot off the bone.
+Hate burns in a death dog's heart, and a taste for humanoid flesh drives it to attack travelers and explorers.
+Death dog saliva carries a foul disease that causes a victim's flesh to slowly rot off the bone.

 >### Death Dog
 >*Medium monstrosity, neutral evil*